 - To improve our data centre energy efficiency, reducing our average PUE ratio to 1.5 by 2020

-- To continue to survey 100% of our suppliers to ensure compliance with our rigorous standards
+- To assess 100% of our suppliers using our Supplier Profile Assessment

 About Science Based Targets

 A partnership between CDP, WRI, WWF and the UN Global Compact, the Science Based Targets initiative works with companies to set ambitious carbon emission reduction targets, consistent with the global effort to keep temperatures well below the 2 oC threshold, a key goal of the 2015 Paris Agreement on climate change.

 Businesses who commit to the SBT initiative have two years to set science-based targets, which are then closely reviewed by the initiative’s team of experts, who only approve those that meet strict criteria.
 The initiative was launched in 2015, with 200 businesses signing up in the first 18 months.
 Capgemini UK was in the first 30 companies globally to have their target formally approved.

 For more information about science based targets visit http://sciencebasedtargets.org

 We recognise that the biggest environmental impact we can have is the work we do through with across our entire eco-system – our people, our suppliers and particularly our clients.
 In 2014 we joined a group of leading companies supported by the Climate Group and Forum for the Future, to push the sustainability agenda to the next level by focusing on what it means to be Net Positive.
 For us, being Net Positive means to be an organisation whose positive environmental impacts are outweighing our negative ones.
 In line with this, in 2015 we established our Net Positive target: